NSLS-II-SMI/bluesky-nexus/README.md

 ---

-## Requirements for Device Classes
+## Requirements for device classes

 All device classes used with this package must inherit from the `NXdevice` base class.
 The `NXdevice` class enforces the presence of a `nx_schema` attribute, which specifies the name of the pydantic schema yml file associated with the device.
 This requirement ensures that each device instance is correctly configured for NeXus data handling.
 The definition of `NXdevice` class is located at: `bluesky_nexus/src/bluesky_nexus/bluesky_nexus_device_base.py`.

-It was decided to “manage” the pydantic schema of NeXus in a yaml file and not directly in the nx_schema variable as a dictionary.
+It was decided to “manage” the pydantic schema of NeXus in a yml file and not directly in the nx_schema variable as a dictionary.
 The reason for this is the easy readability and editability of nested elements of the schema file when it is represented as a yml file.

 ### Example of custom device